Generic Name: tiotropium (Inhalation route)

 - Urinary bladder blockage—Use with caution.
 May make these conditions worse.

 Use this medicine only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
-Also, do not stop using this medicine without telling your doctor.
+Also, do not stop using this medicine or any asthma medicine without telling your doctor.
 To do so may increase the chance of having breathing problems.

 Spiriva® capsules should only be used with the HandiHaler® device.
 Do not swallow the capsule.
 Spiriva® capsules should only be inhaled through your mouth (oral inhalation).
 Do not use the HandiHaler® device with any other medicine.